mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/runtime_python.md

 This tutorial provides a sample program for MindSpore Lite to perform cloud-side inference, demonstrating the [Python interface](https://mindspore.cn/lite/api/en/master/mindspore_lite.html) to perform the basic process of cloud-side inference through file input, inference execution, and inference result printing, and enables users to quickly understand the use of MindSpore Lite APIs related to cloud-side inference execution.
 The related files are put in the directory [mindspore/lite/examples/cloud_infer/quick_start_python](https://gitee.com/mindspore/mindspore/tree/master/mindspore/lite/examples/cloud_infer/quick_start_python).

 MindSpore Lite cloud-side inference is supported to run in Linux environment deployment only.
-Ascend 310/310P/910, Nvidia GPU and CPU hardware backends are supported.
+Atlas 200/300/500 inference product, Atlas inference series (with Ascend 310P AI processor), Atlas training series, Nvidia GPU and CPU hardware backends are supported.

 The following is an example of how to use the Python Cloud-side Inference Demo on a Linux X86 operating system and a CPU hardware platform, using Ubuntu 18.04 as an example: